-As a center of religion, education and culture of Muslim in Shanghai, it was first built in 1917, and reconstructed in 1925.
+As a center of religion, education and culture of islam in Shanghai, it was first built in 1917, and reconstructed in 1925.
 It was originally named Hui Mosque of Western Shanghai.
 Covering 500 sq meters (about 598 sq yd), the worship hall can hold nearly 500 persons.
 The roof of the two-floor hall is a grand arch dome.
 On the flat area of the roof is Moon Watching Pavilion.
 Star-Moon Pole, the mark of a Moslem fane, stands on the top of the pavilion.
-Since being established, it had run several schools in the fane, such as Muslim National Primary School, Chongben Primary School and Orphans Cultivating School and others.
+Since being established, it had run several schools in the fane, such as Shanghai Muslim National Primary School, Chongben Primary School and Orphans Cultivating School and others.

 Location: No.52, Xiaotaoyuan Street, Huangpu District